junwha/FastFit/docs/web.md

 - **Address :** `/`, `/index.html`

-> TODO: describe the page structure, including the buttons and sections

-On the top part, there are some introduction texts and buttons that goes to each custom recommendation page.
+In FastFit, you can get movie recommendations by your information or your favorite movie.
+There are buttons on the main page that links to each recommendation page.

-"Our recommendations" section below the top part shows the overall top 10 recommended movies.
-Then comes the "by-genre" sections.
+Or, you can check our own recommendations at the bottom.
+"All Movies" section shows the overall top 10 recommended movies.
+Next comes the genre sections.
 They show top 10 recommended movies by each genre.

-The entry/number of Genres and Movies to be shown per each section is determined by entry of list in server program by Thymeleaf.
-You can change it by modifying it.

 ### Recommendation by your information

 - **Address :** `/users/recommendations.html`

-On the top part, there are some introduction texts, field where one can input Gender, Age, Occupation and Genres, and a button to send the argument to server.
-If there is a wrong input, it will be notified with a red text.

-"Our recommendations" section below the top part showes the top 10 recommended movies by our "recommendation by information" algorithm.
+Enter your gender, age, occupation, or a list of your favorite movie genres here. we'll suggest movies you might enjoy according to the provided information.
+You can omit some fields if you want.

 Some input fields only accepts a limited number of values.
-To check which values are allowed, please see the [Available Inputs](/docs/available-inputs.md) page.

-The number of movies to be shown in "Our recommendations" section is determined by entry of list in server program by Thymeleaf.
-You can change it by modifying it.
+If you enter an invalid input, an error message will be displayed.
+Please see the [Available Inputs](/docs/available-inputs.md) page to check which values are allowed.

+The recommendation system works as follows: We first find the users similar to you in the database.
+Then we gather the movies they enjoyed.
+We sort them by views and then provide you the top 10 movies as a recommendation.

 ### Recommendation by your favorite movie

 - **Address :** `/movies/recommendations.html`

-On the top part, there are some introduction texts, field where one can input movie title with year, and a button to send the argument to server.
-If there is a wrong input, it will be notified with a red text.

-"Our recommendations" section below the top part showes the top 10 recommended movies by our "recommendation by movie" algorithm.

-Some input fields only accepts a limited number of values.
-To check which values are allowed, please see the [Available Inputs](/docs/available-inputs.md) page.

-The number of movies to be shown in "Our recommendations" section is determined by entry of list in server program by Thymeleaf.
-You can change it by modifying it.
+If you enjoyed a movie and are looking for similar ones, you've come to the right place.
+Enter your favorite movie title with its release year in the parentheses. (e.g. `Toy Story (1995)`) We'll recommend 10 similar movies for you.

+If you miswrite the movie title or don't include the release year, an error message will be displayed.

+The recommendation system works as follows: We first find users who enjoyed the movie in the database.
+Then we gather the movies they enjoyed.
+We sort them by views and then provide you the top 10 movies as a recommendation.